 Pupils also have access to SPaG.com where they can practise the grammar we have been learning in class.
 The teacher will let the children know when new tasks have been set in this.

 As the year progresses, pupils will be given revision books to complete at home.
 These books will be issued later this term when we have covered the areas needed for the children to revise.

-It is worth remembering that this year 6 are only the second year to be working at the new Year 6 standards which are much higher than previous years.
 Done regularly, all of the above will support your child to cope with the new demands of the curriculum and tests.

 Click here for more information.